Tredecate/MBMerit/README.md

-# MBMerit
+# MBMerit [Defunct]
-Private repository for the bot behind the MusicalBasics Discord Merit project
+Repository for the bot behind the MusicalBasics Discord Merit project

 ## Requirements
 - At least NodeJS v16